 Bruce Lee has arguably done more for martial arts than any other person in the world.
 He was (and still is) a cult icon for his movies like Enter the Dragon and Fist of Fury, and he even started his own martial art system called Jeet Kune Do.
 Lee was born in San Francisco, grew up in China, moved to Seattle (he attended high school and college here), and this is where you can find the Bruce Lee grave site today.

-The Bruce Lee grave site is located at Lake View Cemetery (1554 15th Ave.
-E.) on Capitol Hill (right next to Volunteer Park and GAR Cemetery).
+The Bruce Lee grave site is located at Lake View Cemetery (map) on Capitol Hill (right next to Volunteer Park and GAR Cemetery).
 Established in 1872, Lake View Cemetery is one of the most famous cemeteries in Seattle.
 Not only is it home to the Bruce Lee grave site, but it’s also the final resting place for some of Seattle’s founding fathers (like Arthur A. Denny and Henry Yesler).

 When you arrive at the cemetery, you have to know where you’re looking to find the Bruce Lee grave site.
 After you go through the main entrance, drive (or walk) straight ahead.
-The path will curl to the left, and then take the first right turn (otherwise you’ll go in a loop back to the entrance).
+The path curls to the left and then take the first right turn.
 Take the next right after that and travel straight ahead.
 You’ll come to a weird three-way intersection, but you technically want to walk straight (up a little hill that veers to the left).
 Hidden behind a small hedge, you’ll find the Bruce Lee grave site.
-Click here for a map.

 There’s a little walkway that leads you to the front of the Bruce Lee grave site.
 There’s also a bench for those who want to take time paying their respects.
 Buried next to Lee is his son Brandon, who was also an actor and martial artist.
 Brandon was killed at the age of 28 in a fluke accident on the set of The Crow.